danilkiff/pq3.ru/content/posts/systemic-decision-making/Alignment time. The hidden cost in product development.md

 ---
-date: '2018-04-01'
+date: 2018-04-01
-title: 'Alignment Time: The Hidden Cost in Product Development'
+title: "Alignment time: the hidden cost in product development"
 ---

 When we measure product development speed, we usually obsess over **time-to-market** and **lead time**.

-But there’s a hidden variable — often more costly than either:
+But there’s a hidden variable — often more costly than either: **alignment time.**
-> **Alignment time.**

 ---

-## What Is Alignment Time?
+## What Is alignment time?

 **Alignment time** = The elapsed time between *the moment an idea is introduced* and *the moment all critical stakeholders have a shared understanding* of: